bigchaindb/bigchaindb-hyperledger/specs/api-spec.md

 # Bdb-Hyperledger-Oracle API Spec

-### 1. Post Oracle Querry
+## Post Oracle Query

-Creates a company asset in the platform and returns assetId of company transaction.
-Asset is owned by publicKey sent in with other data on company creation.
+Takes an asset id and a callback as input.
+Fetches th respective asset from BigchainDB.
+Then runs the callback with asset.data as an input.

 **Endpoint:** POST `/oraclequery`